-The following are the most common antibiotics prescribed to dogs by veterinarians:
+The following are common antibiotics prescribed to dogs by veterinarians:

 If your vet has prescribed antibiotics for your dog, ask about the potential side effects and whether or not there is a way to prevent them.
 Contact your vet if you notice any side effects giving antibiotics.

 Not all antibiotics have the same side effects, though many share similar ones.
 Fortunately, most antibiotics are generally safe and rarely have serious effects on dogs.
 However, adverse effects can still occur.
 Here are some of the most common side effects of antibiotic use in dogs.

 Dogs can have allergic reactions to antibiotics, but it is relatively uncommon.
 Like humans, dogs can develop allergies to any drug at any time, so past tolerance of a specific antibiotic does not mean it won't cause an allergic reaction in the future.

 Signs of allergic reactions range from mild to severe and may occur immediately after taking the antibiotic (anaphylaxis) or later on.
 During an allergic reaction, dogs may experience one or more of the following signs:

 - Skin rash or hives

 If you notice your dog has trouble breathing or facial swelling, you should bring them to the nearest open veterinary office immediately.
 Contact your vet to let them know you are on the way.

 Treatment generally involves injection for steroids and antihistamines to stop the reaction and supportive care as needed (oxygen therapy, fluids, etc.).